Find out more today

 Dentist, Australia

-Whats sets the Graduate Diploma of Digital Orthodontic Treatments apart?
+Whats sets the Graduate Diploma of Digital Orthodontic Treatments apart from other programs?

-• Train in a nationally recognised program in Australia (AQF level 8 qualification)
+• Train in a nationally recognised qualification program, designed in Australia (AQF level 8)

 • Learn comprehensively with our quality-assured Orthodontist-led training program

-• Master clear aligners and digital orthodontic treatments, and practical, modern approaches to Orthodontics
+• Master clear aligners and digital orthodontic treatments, with practical, modern clinical skills

 • Over 400 hours of training material provided (CPD provided at course completion)